Pelvic inflammatory disease (PID)

 Diagnosing pelvic inflammatory disease

 There are no definitive tests for PID.
-A diagnosis generally is based on your overall health history, including sexual habits and history of past STIs, as well as a physical and a pelvic exam to test for tenderness and swelling.
+A diagnosis is generally based on your overall health history, including sexual habits and history of past STIs, as well as a physical and a pelvic exam to test for tenderness and swelling.
 Other diagnostic procedures may include:

 • Blood tests.
-The doctor will draw blood to test for pregnancy, HIV, STIs, and white blood cell count for markers of infection or inflammation.
+The doctor will draw blood to test for pregnancy, HIV, STIs and white blood cell count for markers of infection or inflammation.

 • Culdocentesis.
 For this test, the healthcare provider puts a needle into the pelvic cavity through the vaginal wall to get a sample of peritoneal fluid from the posterior cul-de-sac, the space just behind the vagina.